JuliaLang/www.julialang.org/blog/2021/02/julia-1.6-highlights.md

 behavior, serving as both a reminder and a tool for rooting out unwanted compilation effort i.e. over-specialized code.

 [^1]: Note that in some cases the system will look inside the `@time` expression and compile some of the called code before execution of the top-level expression begins.
 When that happens, some compilation time will not be counted.
+To include this time you can run `@time @eval ...`

 ## Eliminating needless recompilation